The Scientists Shot

-Back in October we submitted our entry for Loopdeloop Israel, and had it displayed with all the other entries as part of the Outline festival that took place in Jerusalem.
+Back in October, we submitted our entry for Loopdeloop Israel, and had it displayed with all of the other entries at the Outline festival, which took place in Jerusalem.

 But way before that, we had to settle on what the subject “outside” meant to us.

-“The scientists” was the second shot of the animation and contained a combination of 3D animation made in Blender, and 2D animation made in aftereffects.
+“The Scientists” was the second shot of the animation and contained a combination of 3D animation made in Blender, with 2D animation made in After Effects.

 In this post, we’ll be focusing on the benefits and hurdles we encountered while making that shot.